mike-zaharchenko17/os-homework/homework04/README.md

 We don't need a lock.
 All insert operations complete before any retrieval operations begin, and the main thread waits for all inserter threads to finish using pthread_join.
 This creates a barrier between the put phase and the get phase.
 After that barrier, the hash table is read-only- no thread modifies it during retrieval.
 Since there are no concurrent writers, multiple threads can safely call retrieve in parallel without locking.

 I implemented this in parallel_mutex.c (instead of, say, wrapping both insert and retrieve with a mutex) so I'll just copy and paste that code.

+### Question 4

+*** When can insertions be parallelized? ***

+Multiple insertions can happen safely if there is no conflict for the same bucket.

+We've identified our race condition as something that occurs when multiple threads attempt to access the same table[i] value at the same time and then overwrite the changes that another thread has made, so if we prevent that from happening, we can have parallel insertions.

+We can achieve this using per bucket mutexes

+Note: we define a 'bucket' as table[i]- the head of one linked list of entries and a 'conflict for the same bucket' as key1 % BUCKET_NUM == key2 % BUCKET_NUM

+*** Changes to parallel_mutex_opt.c ***